NSW Koori Knockout: Concept

 Following a meeting at the Clifton Hotel, a well-known gathering place for Kooris in Redfern in the 1960s & 70s, the Koorie United committee proposed holding a statewide Knockout competition.
 Prior to this there had been many town-based knockout football and basketball competitions.
 However, the establishment of the Knockout set out with some different objectives.
 Bob Morgan says:Our concept at the time was to also have a game where people who had difficulty breaking into the big time would be on show.
 They could put their skills on show and the talent scouts would come and check them out.

 The Knockout was formed with a view to providing a stage for the many talented Aboriginal footballers playing at the time who had been overlooked by the talent scouts.
 Although there were some notable exceptions, like Bruce (La Pa) Stewart playing on the wing for Easts and field goal specialist, Eric Simms, with South Sydney, Aboriginal footballers experienced difficulty breaking into the big time.
 It was thought the Knockout would provide a chance for Aboriginal footballers to get noticed, where for reasons of racism and lack of country-based recruitment they were overlooked.
 There was also some talk of entering an all-Aboriginal side in the National Rugby League competition.
 But the instigation of the Knockout was intended to be far more than sporting competition, as original committee member Bob Morgan said:The Knockout was never simply about football, it was about family, it was about community, it was getting people to come together and enjoy and celebrate things rather than win the competition football.

 The first knockout

 In 1971 Koorie United hosted the first knockout at Camdenville Park, St Peters, which attracted seven teams: Koorie United, Redfern All Blacks, Kempsey, La Perouse, Walgett, Moree and a combined Mt Druitt / South Coast side.
 It was won by La Perouse United.
-The tournament remained at St Peters until 1975.
+The Koori Knockout was played at Camdenville Oval for a couple of years.

 Venues

-With Kempsey winning the Knockout in 1975, the first non-Sydney side, it was decided that the winning team would host the Knockout the following year, and the tradition began.
+Koorie United won the Knockout in 1974 and it was decided that the Koori Knockout would be held the following year in Kempsey.
+The Kempsey Knockout was a memorial to the late Victor Wright Senior, a long-time supporter of the Knockout and of Aboriginal Football, who had died.
+From here the tradition commenced of the winning team hosting the Knockout.

-The Kempsey Knockout was a memorial to the late Victor Wright Senior, a long-time supporter of the Knockout and of Aboriginal Football.
 The original winning trophy was donated by the Foundation for Aboriginal Affairs.

 The inscription on the trophy reads, NSW Koorie Sports Committee Annual Football Knockout Perpetual Trophy, donated by the Foundation of Aboriginal Affairs.